Quickkill0/ai-hub/README.md

 2. **No Production Deployment**: Do NOT deploy this application as a production service, commercial product, or multi-user platform using OAuth authentication.
 This would violate Anthropic's Terms of Service.

-3. **For Production Use**: If you want to build a production application, you MUST use this with proper API keys under Anthropic's [Commercial Terms](https://www.anthropic.com/legal/commercial-terms).

 ---

 ## ⚠️ Experimental Software Notice